MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ### Assign workspaces to domains and subdomains

-Domain admins and Fabric admins can associate workspaces with a domain or subdomain on the domain or subdomain's page.
+To assign workspaces to a domain or subdomain in the admin portal, you must be a Fabric admin or a domain admin.

 > [!NOTE]
-> Domain contributors can associate their workspaces with a domain or subdomain in their [workspace's settings](../get-started/create-workspaces.md).
+> Domain contributors can assign their workspaces to a domain or subdomain in their [workspace's settings](../get-started/create-workspaces.md).

 1. Go to the domain or subdomain's page and select **Assign workspaces**.

     :::image type="content" source="./media/domains/domain-assign-workspaces-link.png" alt-text="Screenshot showing assign workspaces link.":::

-1. In the **Assign workspaces to this domain** side pane that appears, select how to assign the workspaces.
+1. In the **Assign workspaces to this domain**, select how to assign the workspaces.

     :::image type="content" source="./media/domains/domain-assign-workspaces-to-this-domain.png" alt-text="Screenshot showing assign workspaces side pane.":::

 * **Assign by workspace name**

-    * Some organizations have naming conventions for workspaces that make it easy to identify the data’s business context.
+    * Some organizations have naming conventions for workspaces that make it easy to identify the data's business context.
     * You can search for and select multiple workspaces at once
     * If a workspace is already associated with another domain, you'll see an icon next to the specific name.
 If you chose to continue the action, a warning message pops up, but you'll be able to continue and override the previous association.

 * **Assign by workspace admin**
     * You can select specific users or security groups as per your business structure.
 When you confirm the selection, all the workspaces the users and security groups are admins of will be associated to the domain.
-    * This action excludes “My workspaces”.
+    * This action excludes "My workspaces".
-    * If some of the workspaces are already associated with another domain, a warning message will pop up, but you’ll be able to continue and override the previous association.
+    * If some of the workspaces are already associated with another domain, a warning message will pop up, but you'll be able to continue and override the previous association.
    * This action affects existing workspaces only.
-It won’t affect workspaces the selected users create after the action has been performed.
+It won't affect workspaces the selected users create after the action has been performed.
  * **Assign by capacity**
     * Some organizations have dedicated capacities per department/business unit.
      * You can search for and select multiple capacities at once.
-When you confirm your selection, all the workspaces associated to the selected capacities will be associated with the domain.
+When you confirm your selection, all the workspaces associated to the selected capacities will be assigned to the domain.
     * If some of the workspaces are already associated with another domain, a warning message will pop up, but you'll be able to continue and override the previous association.
-     * This action excludes “My workspaces”.
+     * This action excludes "My workspaces".
     * This action affects existing workspaces only.
-It won’t affect workspaces that are assigned to the specified capacities after the action has been performed.
+It won't affect workspaces that are assigned to the specified capacities after the action has been performed.

 To unassign a workspace from a domain or subdomain, select the checkbox next to the workspace name and then select the **Unassign** button above the list.
 You can select several checkboxes to unassign more than one workspace at a time.